zwshen/notes-writing/writing-lessons/knuth-mathwriting-ch1.md

 10. Don’t use the style of homework papers, in which a sequence of formulas is merely listed.
 Tie the concepts together with a running commentary.

 11. Try to state things twice, in complementary ways, especially when giving a definition.
 This reinforces the reader’s understanding.
-(Examples, see §2 below: $N^n$ is defined twice, $An$ is described as “nonincreasing”, $L(C,P)$ is characterized as the smallest subset of a certain type.)
+(Examples, see §2 below: $N^n$ is defined twice, $An$ is described as “nonincreasing”, $L(C,P)$ is characterized as the smallest subset of a certain type.)
 All variables must be defined, at least informally, when they are first introduced.

 12. Motivate the reader for what follows.
 In the example of §2, Lemma 1 is motivated by the fact that its converse is true.
 Definition 1 is motivated only by decree; this is somewhat riskier.